What can you do to turn a profit with marginal land?

 Other farmers were sceptical about Brian’s choice, claiming that willow would block the drains, but one of the many positive features of SRC Willow is its relatively shallow root depth.
 Amazingly, once the willow was well established (around 2 years old) he was able to put 50 sheep back on the field and was surprised to see how much time the sheep spent actually sheltering and feeding in the willow, rather than just keeping the headlands clear, which they did as well.

-Neil oversaw the harvesting as well – Brian was actually away on holiday, so Neil sent him daily updates on how it was going.
-The harvesting generated a lot of local interest, which is something Energy Crops Consultancy is very proud of – our goal is to share as much knowledge about this new farming method as possible.
+EEC oversaw the harvesting as well – Brian was actually away on holiday, so ECC sent him daily updates on how it was going.
+The harvesting generated a lot of local interest, which is something ECC is very proud of – our goal is to share as much knowledge about this new farming method as possible.

 Brian’s small crop can generate an astonishing 50mW of electricity once it’s been processed and burnt in a modern, efficient generator.
 In fact, he’s so pleased with the progress his willow plantation has made, that he says,